 6. Print and Handout Business cards or Fliers

-A business card or a flyer goes a long way when you're trying to market your delivery service.
+A business card or a flyer goes a long way when you’re trying to market your delivery service.
 With tools like Canva and Venngage, you can create business cards, flyers, and posters without the hassle of waiting on a graphic designer.
+You can even use a QR Code Generator to add QR codes on your business cards, flyers and posters and make it easy for your customers to reach you online and stay connected with you.

 Ask employees to hand out business cards or flyers when making deliveries or pass them to local businesses in your area.